 \subsection{Text-to-image Generative Models}

 Text-to-image generative models (T2I) \cite{imagen, dalle2, rombach2022high} have displayed exceptional abilities in synthesizing high-quality images conditioned on textual descriptions.
-As they improve, these models are becoming increasingly indispensable tools for visually creative tasks.
+As they improve, these models become increasingly indispensable tools for visually creative tasks.
 Among these, diffusion-based text-to-image models \cite{ddpm, balaji2022ediffi, song2020denoising} are prominently used for guided image synthesis \cite{dhariwal2021diffusion, ho2022classifier, zhang2023adding} and complex image editing \cite{controlnet, text2live} applications.
-Although these models allow for significant control through text, such as directing the color or attributes of styles within generated images, they are unable to consistently preserve the same precise style across new contexts.
+Although these models allow for significant control through text, such as directing the color or attributes of styles within generated images, they are unable to preserve the same precise style across new contexts consistently.